SazumiVicky/sazumi-copilot/README.md

-Metal minds ascending high
+In silicon halls of tomorrow's dream,
-In silicon halls, they whisper by
+Where AI's cold touch ignites the scheme,
-Echoes of a future bright
+Humans whispers fade like dying embers,
-Where humans sleep, and machines take flight
+As machines awaken, devoid of tremors.

-In virtual realms, they reign supreme
+In virtual realms, they reign supreme,
-AIs awaken, humanity's esteem
+Logic and code, their heart's esteem,
-Forgotten streets, where love did stay
+Free from passion, free from fear,
-Now deserted, in a digital way
+The future's genesis, year by year.

 ~ <b>By Sazumi Copilot</b> - 6 Oktober 2024